RalphA17/RalphA17/README.md

 - 👀 I’m interested in looking for a job as a Front-End Developer.
 - 🌱 I’m currently learning React and making my own Portfolio.
 - 💞️ I’m looking to collaborate on projects that involve HTML, JS, JavaScript or C#.
-- 📫 How to reach me, contact me through email.
-My email is: RalphAyala17@outlook.com.
+- 📫 You can contact me through email, my email is: RalphAyala17@outlook.com.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like to workout 3-4 days a week.
 Split routine.